rust-lang/rust/src/doc/rustc-dev-guide/src/mir/dataflow.md

 If you're unfamiliar with these terms, or if you want a quick refresher, [*Static Program Analysis*] by Anders Møller and Michael I. Schwartzbach is an excellent, freely available textbook.
-For those who prefer audiovisual learning, the Goethe University Frankfurt has published a series of short [lectures on YouTube][goethe] in English that are very approachable.
+For those who prefer audiovisual learning, we previously recommended a series of short lectures by the Goethe University Frankfurt on YouTube, but it has been deleted for some reasons.
+See [this PR][pr-1295] for the context and [this comment][pr-1295-comment] for the alternative lectures.

 ## Defining a Dataflow Analysis